hema-dharshini5/EXPERIMENT-NO--02-INTERFACING-ANALOG-INPUT-SENSOR-POT-WITH-ARDUINO-/README.md

-**RESULT: ** Arduino uno analog input functioning is learned and interfaced with digital input switch .
+## RESULT :

+Thus, we have interfaced a digital input (push button) and blink of LED upon activation.